jonathangaldino/zypsy/DECISIONS.md

 ## Frontend

+- Changed the design a bit.
+I wanted to show how I handle UI/UX.
+I'm not that creative though.
 - Added the ability to create posts.
 - Added the ability to create categories.
 - Optimistic UI techniques applied when *toggling* favorite status.